Sghirate/album/README.md

 ## What is missing
 * Image-Info overlay in the gallery, with links to external websites (for example AllTrails).
-* Hash routing in static website (to allow link sharing).

 ## Where is the output